• Skip to primary navigation

 • 1 sprig Rosemary

-• 1 tsp Red Chilli Flakes Optional
+• 1 teaspoon Red Chilli Flakes Optional

 • 2 whole Garlic Heads Cut across the bottom horizontally